Christian Griepenkerl

-Christian Griepenkerl (17 March 1839 – 22 March 1916) born into an Ashkenazi Jewish family was a German painter and professor, best known for rejecting Adolf Hitler's application to train at the Academy of Fine Arts Vienna.
+Christian Griepenkerl (17 March 1839 – 22 March 1916) was a German painter and professor, best known for rejecting Adolf Hitler's application to train at the Academy of Fine Arts Vienna.

 Biography

 Griepenkerl was born to one of Oldenburg's leading families.
 As a young man, he heeded the advice of his fellow countryman, the landscapist Ernst Willers, and went to Vienna in late 1855 in order to enroll at the private art school for the monumental paintings founded four years earlier by Carl Rahl.
 Rahl allowed several of his students to participate in drafting and carrying out his paintings and thereby shaped their individual artistic development.
 Griepenkerl's first painting – Œdipus, Led by Antigone – received Rahl's approval, and he was thereafter involved with Rahl and other students in painting frescos in the grand staircase of the Museum of Weapons (today's Heeresgeschichtliches Museum), in the Palais Todesco, and in the city palace of Simon Sinas.
 After Rahl's death in 1865, he individually continued and completed the master's unfinished commissions.